This article is part of a larger series on Accounting Software.

-PCLaw is a good fit for lawyers and law firms that need an all-in-one platform for managing their clients, cases, bank reconciliations, billing processes, and financial reports.
+PCLaw is a good fit for law firms that need an all-in-one platform for managing their clients, cases, bank reconciliations, billing processes, and financial reports.
 The program is desktop-based but can also be run in the cloud through private hosting.
 It is also useful if you’re currently using other products from LexisNexis, such as Amicus Attorney and Time Matters.
-PCLaw is our overall best law firm accounting software.
+PCLaw is the most comprehensive legal-specific accounting software we’ve reviewed, making it our choice for the best law firm accounting software.

 PCLaw is Especially Good For

 - Lawyers that bill clients on hourly rates: PCLaw has a billable time surveillance system, called Time Entry Advisor, which captures billable time automatically.
 This is particularly useful if you’re billing your clients by the hour.

 - Legal practitioners who use Time Matters: PCLaw is ideal if you’re using Time Matters to manage the specifics of each matter or case.
 Time Matters, from LexisNexis, already has basic billing and document management capabilities, but you can further expand these functionalities by integrating it with PCLaw.

 - Law firms looking for LEDES billing: If you’re working for multiple clients, it’s great to have a program like PCLaw that supports Legal Electronic Data Exchange Standard (LEDES) files.
 The LEDES format is the standard legal billing format that allows for easy invoicing, no matter how many clients you have.

 PCLaw is Not a Good Fit For

 - Lawyers who prefer a completely cloud-based program: PCLaw can be run in the cloud but needs a private server from a third-party hosting provider that requires additional fees and maintenance.
 If you want a completely cloud-based program, you should consider CosmoLex.